TranslationalML/pacsifier/README.md

 5. Create the configuration file as described below.
 6. Verify the installation works by running this test: `XXX_TEST_WITH_EXAMPLE_CSV_HERE`

+### Windows 7

+1. Downlaod and install the chocolatey package manager <https://chocolatey.org/>
+2. Take a new command prompt and install dcmtk: `choco install dcmtk`
+3. Check installation succeeded by taking a new command prompt and typing `echoscu`
+4. Download and install miniconda from <htttp://conda.io>
+5. Download the code using command `git clone https://gitlab.com/jonasrichiardi/PACSMAN`
+6. Setup the python environment by starting the `Anaconda Prompt` and using `conda env create -n pacsman_minimal -f /path/to/PACSMAN/files/environment_minimal.yml`
+7. If you get a `NotWriteableError: The current user does not have write permissions to a required path`, do XXX.
+8. Create the configuration file as described below
+9. Verify the installation works by running this test: `XXX_TEST_WITH_EXAMPLE_CSV_HERE`

+## Using Docker

+    docker run --net=host -it --rm -v  ~/.:/base pacsmanlite:latest --save save --info info --queryfile /base/my_query.csv --config /base/my_config.json --out_directory /base/my_output_dir

+### Deploying from a local image

+First load the docker image into the local docker install.

+#### Linux

+    docker load -i /path/to/image/pacsmanlite.tar

+#### Windows 7

+Start the `Docker Quickstart Terminal`, then `cd /path/to/image/`, then `docker load -i pacsmanlite.tar`

+### Deploying from dockerhub

+An image is also on the dockerhub at  `benothma/pacsman:latest`

 ## Config file